Scratch your own itch: why we are building Zenaton

 In the above example (written in python):

-• Then, we wait for a OrderPreparedEvent for an unlimited time.
-This event could be triggered — as soon as the order is prepared — by someone in your warehouse using a dedicated interface.
+for an unlimited time.
+This event could be triggered — as soon as the order is prepared — by someone in your warehouse using a dedicated interface. - Then, the

 Not bad for 10 lines of code, eh?